foldda/charian/README.md

 ## How does it work

-Imagine you're moving house and have many household items to be moved to a new place.
-In this process, you would first pack these items into boxes, then transport the boxes to the new place by a courier company, and once the boxes are delivered, you would unpack the boxes and place the items to their designated places.
+Imagine you're moving house: you would first pack household items into boxes, disassemble them if required, and then transport the boxes using a courier company.
+Once the boxes are delivered to the new place, you would unpack the boxes, reassemble the items, and place them to their designated places.

-Exchanging data using Charian is similar to moving house, except we are packing and moving data items rather than household items.
-In this case, a data-sending program would -
+Serializing data using Charian is similar to the moving house exercise, except we are packing and moving data rather than household items.
+In Charian serialization, a data-sending program would -

 1) create an Rda object and use it as a container,
-2) use the Setter methods to “pack” data items that require transfer into the container, and then
+2) use the **Setter** methods to “pack” data items that require transfer into the container, and then
-3) use the ToString method to convert the container to an RDA string.
+3) use the **ToString** method to convert the container to an RDA string.

 Then, a data "courier" process takes over transporting the data container in the form of a string.
 Such a process can be saving the string to a file or a database table, or sending it to a network destination via a network protocol.

-A data-receiving program, upon having received the RDA string, would -
+In the deserializing process, a data-receiving program, upon having received the RDA string, would -

-1) use the Parse method to convert the string back to an Rda container, and
+1) use the **Parse** method to convert the string back to an Rda container, and
-2) use the Getter methods to "unpack" and consume the data items from the container.
+2) use the **Getter** methods to "unpack" and consume the data items from the container.

-In the above process, the Rda class plays the important role of being a 'container box' for packing and unpacking data items; its serialization ability allows the data that it contains to be converted to a string for easy storage and transportation.
+In the above process, the Rda class plays the important role of being a 'container box' for packing and unpacking data items; because it can be turned into a string, it effectively serializes the data it contains.

-For object serialization inside a program, a class would implement the IRda interface: in the ToRda method it would specify the data-packing logic that stores the class' properties and the state at designated places inside an Rda container; and in the FromRda method it'd specify the logic of unpacking a received Rda container, and using the received values to restore the class properties to make the object to the intended state.
+The IRda interface is a signature indicating an object implements serialization and deserialization in "the Charian way": in the **ToRda** method it would specify the data-packing logic that stores the class' properties and the state at designated places inside an Rda container, and in the **FromRda** method it'd specify the logic of unpacking a received Rda container and restoring the object's properties and state using the received data values.

-Examples of using the Rda class for storing and transporting arbitrary multiple data items in an RDA string, and using the IRda interface for implementing object serialization, are demonstrated in the "How-to" examples below.
+The "how-to" examples in the next section demonstrate these concepts and operations.

 # Getting Started
-Charian is very easy to use thanks to its simplicity.

-## Setting up Charian
-Charian has a minimal code base and has no third-party dependency.
-It is perfect for source-code level integration i.e. by including the provided source code files in your project and adding a reference to the API package/module/name-space in your code[^4] as it would be required by the compiler.
-Source-code level integration would simplify your build process and allow native code tracing in debugging if required.
+Using Charian is very simple because it has no third-party dependency so there is nothing to set up.
+You can simply include the Charian source files in your project and use Charian's class and interface alongside yours[^4].
+Source-code level integration can simplify your build process and give transparency during debugging (if required).

 [^4]: Tip: you can use the test cases provided in this repo as examples of using Charian.

 ## How-to: Transporting primitive data items in an RDA string
 This example shows grouping a collection of discrete data items and saving them to a file as an RDA-encoded string.
-The program utilizes the provided "unlimited" storage to store arbitrary data, without having to pre-define a schema.
+The program utilizes the provided "unrestricted" storage to store arbitrarily structured data (in this case, the structure is sequential), without having to pre-define a schema.
 Note through the API, the underlying RDA-encoding is transparent to the client.

 ```csharp
     using Charian;